abongile-mt/abongile-mt/README.md

 # abongile-mt
 I am an aspiring Web Developer currently learning HTML, CSS and JavaScript.
-I will use this space to document my learning journey and build one project at a time.
+I will use this space to document my learning journey while building one project at a time.

 ### Currently learning:
-- HTLM
+- HTML
 - CSS
 - JavaScript

 ### 2026 Goals:
 - Build my portfolio website
 - Learn Responsive Design